annahakala/greenify-supplychains/another-page.md

 <script src="{{ "/assets/js/Setup.js" | relative_url }}"></script>
 <script src="{{ "/assets/js/Config.js" | relative_url }}"></script>

-## Cost and CO2 baseline
+## Understanding your CO2 impact

-You are currently working with 21 product categories, in the graphs below you can see the share of cost (€) for each category as well as the estimated share of carbon emission (CO2/1€) for each category.
+You are currently working with 21 product categories, in the 4 graphs below you will find:

+1. CO2kg by category
+2. CO2kg/Eur by category
+3. Approximated CO2kg by Category
+4. Four of your Categories are critical to optimise